Afoxcute/base-spag/README.md

 Hi, The game has deployed for web2 in mobile platform before.
-I refactored the code and added thirdweb wallet and smart contract integration.
+I refactored the code by changing the buttons removing redudant codes, changing code logic and added thirdweb wallet and smart contract integration.